Title: COMPUTER-AIDED DESIGN IN POWER SYSTEMS

 B. (M) an ability to design and conduct experiments, as well as to analyze and interpret data.
 The design process has an analysis step in which the students must design and conduct experiments, and interpret the results to determine whether their design meets specifications.
 This process occurs many times in the course of the design process, and is documented in the project report.

 C. (H) an ability to design a system, component, or process to meet desired needs within realistic constraints such as economic, environmental, social, political, ethical, health and safety, manufacturability, and sustainability.
-The students are given a set of specifications, based in part on common engineering standards and imposing realistic constraints, for an example power system and, in separate projects, asked to develop a wind farm collector system design, a steady state power flow based transmission reinforcement plan, and a stability improvement plan that optimizes power system economics.
+The students are given a set of specifications imposing realistic constraints for an example power system and, in separate projects, asked to develop a wind farm collector system design, a steady state power flow based transmission reinforcement plan, and a stability improvement plan that optimizes power system economics.
 Students must choose among design alternatives on the basis of economic costs versus environmental, social and political considerations.
 The choice has ethical implications.
 A discussion of environmental impacts and mitigation plans is required in one project report.
+Students are required to conform to relevant portions of engineering standards such as the NERC Transmission Planning Reliability Standard, the National Electrical Code (NFPA 70), and the National Electrical Safety Code.
 An actual power system cannot be built, and time prohibits the level of detailed physical design (e.g. geographical tower placement, span calculations, substation layout) necessary to ensure that the designed system can be built.
 Manufacturability is thus necessarily not well met by this course.
 A one hour seminar is conducted on electromagnetic field health effects.
 During project presentations the instructor plays the role of the skeptical general public, to reinforce the political considerations involved in the power system planning process.

 D. (H) an ability to function on multi-disciplinary teams.
 Students operate in teams of three to solve the design problem and prepare a final report.
 Students will take different roles in the design team, such as leader, explorer, reflector, or recorder.
 Rotating leadership is recorded on assignments and progress reports.
 Team members naturally tend to specialize in one aspect of the design problem, such as security analysis versus economics, creating something of a multi-disciplinary environment within the team.